 Hotel Akumal Caribe is located on the Caribbean coastline of the Yucatan Peninsula.
 Here you can expect a relaxing environment while appreciating the beauty of the local wildlife and flora.
 If the season is right, guided night tours to observe nesting turtles is even possible!

 Bungalows are built with regional materials, amenities are biodegradable and handmade locally, making it a leader as far as green hotels in Mexico.
 Cleaning products are environmentally friendly, made with herbs and vegetables grown pesticide free.
 When it comes to the swimming pool, chlorine is out and natural salts are in.

-Protecting the water quality and sea-life in Akumal Bay is a priority at this hotel, making it one of the most sustainable hotels in Mexico.
-Conservation is encouraged through community programs and employees are enriched through training and education, making them the first line of defense for the environment.
+Protecting the water quality and sea-life in Akumal Bay is a priority and conservation is encouraged throughout community programs.
+Employees are enriched through training and education, making them the first line of defense for the environment.

 Hotel Xixim is a unique Mayan hotel located within the Celestun Biosphere Special Reserve on the Yucatan Peninsula.
 Satisfy your urge to escape civilization by sitting back and immersing yourself in nature.
 Spy a spawning hawksbill turtle.
 Or keep an eye out for swallows and herons gliding overhead.